Flow86/Edit-Sign-Mod/README.md

 ## Changelog:

+* 1.7
+   - Port for Minecraft 1.5

 * 1.6
-   - Port for 1.4.7 and MinecraftForge
+   - Port for Minecraft 1.4.7
+   - Now using Forge/FML

 * 1.5
    - you can avoid editing the sign while sneaking